We analyze for Xbox Series the expected Wuchang: Fallen Feathers, one of the surprises of this summer, which arrives at launch on Xbox Game Pass.

 Duration

 We’re facing a game that doesn’t give anything away.
-It demands time, attention, and constancy, not because of its size, but because of how it presents each confrontation and each obstacle.
-The areas are designed with malice, and the boss fights require reflexes, strategy, and constant adaptation.
+It demands time, attention, and constancy, not because of its size, but because of how it presents each confrontation and obstacle.
+The areas are designed with malice, and boss fights require reflexes, strategy, and constant adaptation.
 The difficulty rises clearly, and there comes a point where a single mistake can ruin minutes of progress.
-And although we don’t want to reveal specific details, there’s more content than it seems, but we prefer you to discover it yourself.
+And although we don’t want to reveal specific details, there’s more content than it seems, but we prefer you discover it yourself.

 Thanks to character customization, upgrades, combat, and exploration, this adventure can easily exceed 25 hours if you decide to delve into everything it offers.
 Leveling up, improving your resources, and making decisions at critical moments make each advance feel earned.